Argha-code/devTinder/homework.md

 order the routes matter a lot
-Install postman app make a workspace/collection > test api call write logic to handle GET,POST,PATCH,DELETE, API calls and test them on Postman
+Install postman app make a workspace/collection > test api call write logic to handle GET,POST,PATCH,DELETE, API calls and test them on Postman Exploring routing and use of ?,+,(),* in the routes use of regax in routes /a/   /.*fly$/
+Reading the querry params in the routes
+Reading the dynamic routes